Juru kunci

 Juru kunci are the custodians of graveyards and other sites considered sacred in Java, Indonesia.
-Literally, the name means "keepers of the keys" or "keymaster".
+The name means "keepers of the keys" or "key master".

-A notable exception from graveyards are the juru kunci who maintain a presence on the side of volcanoes such as Mbah Maridjan.
+A notable exception from graveyards is the juru kunci who maintain a presence on the side of volcanoes such as Mbah Maridjan.

-At many graveyards they are also the performers of tahlil and enforcers of the protocol of ziarah at their respective graveyards.
+At many graveyards, they are also the performers of tahlil and enforcers of the protocol of ziarah at their respective graveyards.

-When the graveyard has royal patronage (e.g. Yogyakartan or Surakartan) the juru kunci is given a name, status, a very limited honorarium and is part of an extensive network of guardians over ancestral and sacred graves.
+When the graveyard has royal patronage (e.g. Yogyakarta or Surakartan) the juru kunci is given a name, status, and a very limited honorarium and is part of an extensive network of guardians over ancestral and sacred graves.

-Exemplary examples of the juru kunci at their most significant, are at Imogiri and Kota Gede.
+Exemplary examples of the juru kunci at their most significant are at Imogiri and Kota Gede.
 Here the two palaces share the responsibility over the relevant sections of the graveyard.

 In West Java, a juru kunci is called kuncen.